sourcegraph/about/handbook/communication/style_guide.md

 - Sourcegraph: main product, prefer using this name unless you need to be more precise
   - Self-hosted Sourcegraph instance: only if clarification between the Sourcegraph.com instance, managed instances, and on-premises instances is required
   - Managed Sourcegraph instance: only if clarification between the Sourcegraph.com instance, self-hosted instances, and managed instances is required
-  - Sourcegraph.com: the public instance of Sourcegraph for open-source code at https://sourcegraph.com
+  - Sourcegraph.com: the public instance of Sourcegraph for open source code at https://sourcegraph.com
   - Sourcegraph integrations: the general term for our integrations
     - Sourcegraph['s] Phabricator integration
     - Sourcegraph['s] GitHub integration